bitcoinwords/bitcoinwords.github.io/_posts/2020-02-22-tweetstorm-on-51-attacks-from-a-miner.md

 ---
-title: "Tweetstorm: On 51% Attacks from a Miner"
+title: "Tweetstorm: On 51 percent Attacks from a Miner"
 permalink: "/tweetstorm-on-51-attacks-from-a-miner"

 author: stevebarbour